Mergifyio/gha-add-linear-author-as-reviewer/README.md

-# linear-author-to-gh-reviewers
+# add-linear-author-as-reviewer

-This project is a GitHub action that request review of the Linear author.
+This project is a GitHub action that requests a review from the Linear issue author.

 Usage example: